jmcnamara/XlsxWriter/dev/docs/source/working_with_charts.rst

 Chart series option: Points
 ---------------------------

 In general formatting is applied to an entire series in a chart.
 However, it is occasionally required to format individual points in a series.
-In particular this is required for Pie charts where each segment is represented by a point.
+In particular this is required for Pie/Doughnute charts where each segment is represented by a point.

 In these cases it is possible to use the ``points`` property of :func:`add_series()`::